 Actress Alyssa Milano has filed a lawsuit against her former accountant, alleging that the man and his firm did not pay bills and taxes on time, forged her signature on checks, and advised her to invest in a company without disclosing a conflict of interest.

-The lawsuit was filed in Los Angeles Superior Court and the actress and her husband state that they are “millions of dollars in debt” and that “their credit [is] in ruins.”
+The lawsuit was filed in Los Angeles Superior Court and the actress and her husband stated that they are “millions of dollars in debt” and that “their credit [is] in ruins.”

 One of the allegations brought forth in the complaint is that there were building code violations in Ventura County, where a home improvement project was being completed.
 That, according to the lawsuit, led to $377,000 in fines and a lien on the property.
 The house is worth $3 million, but the project allegedly cost $5 million.